bioperl/bioperl.github.io/howtos/Beginners.md

 $prot_obj = $seq_object->translate(-codontable_id => $id);
 ```

-See for information on the format of a codon table.
+See [Bio::Tools::CodonTable](http://search.cpan.org/search?query= Bio::Tools::CodonTable) for information on the format of a codon table.

 `translate()` can also find the open reading frame (ORF) starting at the 1st initiation codon in the nucleotide sequence, regardless of its frame, and translate that: